 There are some very interesting characters in James and the Giant Peach, with a whole range of strengths and flaws.
 The characters have to deal with difficult situations and overcome problems.
-I love asking my students to choose an event in the story and studying how a character reacts, thinking about their reasoning and motivation.
+Try asking students to choose an event in the story and study how a character reacts, thinking about their reasoning and motivation.

 Setting descriptions are ideal for developing descriptive vocabulary.
-My students plant their setting description by choosing words associated with each sense to describe the setting.
+Choose a setting in story such as James’ aunts’ house, inside the peach, outside on the surface of the peach during the storm or New York.
+Have students plan their setting description by choosing words associated with each sense to describe the setting.
 What can they see, hear and smell inside the peach?
 More advanced writers could record similes or metaphors to describe the setting.
-I then ask my students to use their ideas to write sentences to describe the peach based on their ideas.
+Then ask students to use their ideas to write sentences to describe the peach based on their ideas.
 This is also a great opportunity to use a thesaurus and expand vocabulary.

 Reading skills are a key focus during a novel study.
-It is important that students thinks about making connections between the story and themselves, other books and the wider world.
-I also ask my my students to think about particular events and why they happened, focusing on cause and effect.
+It is important that students think about making connections between the story and themselves, other books and the wider world.
+Try asking students to think about particular events and why they happened, focusing on cause and effect.

 James and the Giant Peach Vocabulary

 Throughout the story, many of the characters sing songs containing rhyming couplets.
 A great activity is to take some of these words and ask your students to think of as many words that rhyme with these words as they can.
-This is great way to look at spelling patterns also.
-I also get my students to research new words they come across and write their own definitions.
+This is a great way to look at spelling patterns also.
+Also ask students to research new words they come across and write their own definitions.

 Cross Curricular James and the Giant Peach Activities